 Mixed reality (also called Hybrid Reality or MR) is used as an independent concept or to classify the spectrum of reality technologies as referenced in the reality-virtuality continuum.
 As an independent concept, MR means that there are virtual spaces where objects of the real world and people are integrated into the virtual world.
 When real and virtual worlds are merged together, new environments are produced.
 In these environments, physical and digital objects can co-exist and interact in real time.

 MR and its subcategories have different use cases, and in this article, we focus on the major ones.
 They are trailer shooting, studio shooting, and streaming.

-In this article, ARVI shares the experience of capturing a mixed reality video from Unity and SteamVR concerning these use cases.
+In this article, ARVI VR shares the experience of capturing a mixed reality video from Unity and SteamVR concerning these use cases.

 How to Integrate a Mixed Reality Video into Unity

 If VR devs want to create a game with the Vive/Oculus or any other SteamVR compatible headset on Unity, the first step is to download a library called SteamVR.
 The library has a lot of bonus content for Unity.

 The library will respond if there is a file called “externalcamera.cfg” in a game folder.
 To receive images for MR, you should put this file into the game folder.
 In this file, coordinates are put which enable the linking of a real camera to a virtual camera.
 The presence of this file changes the image output the player sees on the monitor during the game.
 It outputs four quadrants: a foreground, a background and foreground, a view from the camera, and the 4th section is not used.
 This section is needed to compose the video and insert an additional layer between these two layers.
 This additional layer is shot with a real camera, and there will be an actor in a clipped background and some items (if any) from the real world.